gsoules/MkDocs/digital-archive/docs/plugins/avantelements.md

 ### Allow Add Input option
 This option overrides Omeka's default behavior of displaying an "Add Input" button for every element on the admin Edit page.
 AvantElements reverses this behavior so that the button appears only on the elements specified with this option.
+To allow Add Input for all elements, enter `all_elements`.

 ##### Syntax: